 It is very clear from this example that the board violated the law, but won the complaint anyhow due to a judgment call by an inept and untrained investigator that didn't want to get into a problem with a lawyer.

-If this is an example of a simple situation, imagine the position a unit owner places himself in if he tries to sue the board or management company for some major injustice, rather than just filing a complaint so that he can see some documents!
+Imagine the position a unit owner places himself in if he tries to sue the board or management company for some major injustice, rather than just filing a complaint so that he can see some documents!

-- Boards have attorneys that are paid for by unit owners, (including those who file complaints).
+- Boards attorney fees are paid for by unit owners, (including those who file complaints).

 - People who file for have to pay for their own attorneys.

-- If they lose their case, they also have to pay the legal fees for the other side.
+- Losers generally have to pay the legal fees for winners.